 We only enter into derivative contracts to hedge against the potential impact of increases in interest rates on our debt instruments.
-We only enter into derivative contracts that we intend to designate as a hedge of the variability of cash flows to be paid related to a recognized asset or liability (cash flow hedge).
+We also only enter into derivative contracts that we intend to designate as a hedge of the variability of cash flows to be paid related to a recognized asset or liability (cash flow hedge).

 By using derivative financial instruments to hedge exposures to changes in interest rates, we expose ourselves to credit risk and market risk.
 Credit risk is the failure of the counterparty to perform under the terms of the derivative contract.
-When the fair value of a derivative contract is positive, the counterparty owes us, which creates credit risk for us.
-When the fair value of a derivative contract is negative, we owe the counterparty and, therefore, it does not possess credit risk.
 We attempt to minimize the credit risk in derivative instruments by entering into transactions with high-quality counterparties whose credit rating is higher than Aa.